adamraider/blog/_posts/2017-12-21-live-out-of-a-backpack.md

 title: live out of a backpack
 date: 2017-12-21 17:03 -0500
 title: Tips on how to live out of a backpack for 3 months
-tags: minimalism travel lifestyle nomad
+tags: Minimalism Travel Lifestyle Nomad
 ---

 In late June of 2016, I bought a one-way ticket from New York City to London.
 I brought a carry-on backpack with me, no checked luggage, and lived in various accommodations in London, Manchester, Prague, and Oslo.
 I didn’t plan or book anything in advance.
 I flew home to New York City in early September.
 These are some tips on how to live out of a 40L backpack for three months.